Patient Demographics are Changing

 - Individuals are consuming media-on-demand, on their terms and at a dramatic pace.

-HCI’s HUB Set Top Box, working through MediaCare and in tandem with Interactive Whiteboards and in-room patient televisions is a highly flexible, scalable and cost-effective platform for increasing patient engagement.
-The HUB, deployed on any TV with an HDMI port, so healthcare providers can quickly transform their current televisions into a full-featured patient entertainment, education, and communication solution.
+HCI’s HUB Set Top Box, working through MediaCare in tandem with Interactive Whiteboards, handheld tablets and in-room patient televisions is a highly flexible, scalable and cost-effective platform for increasing patient engagement.
+The HUB can be deployed on any TV with an HDMI port, so healthcare providers can quickly transform their current televisions into a full-featured patient entertainment, education, and communication solution.
 This allows them to scale according to budgetary cycles as needed.

-The HCI Interactive Patient Care Solution, using the HUB to provide a variety of entertainment options, offers:
+The HCI Interactive Patient Care Solution, using the HUB and digital devices to provide a variety of entertainment options, offers:

 - Push delivery of patient-specific education plans through digital patient whiteboards and in-room patient television.